Manage Your Templates

 Do the same for the footer area; select and drag the footer template you wish to add into your composition template over to the “Footer area”.

 Once you save/update the template you will be able to look at a preview of the actual composition template.
 This will allow you to see how the header, standard and footer templates flow with one another.

-As you can see below, within our header we included the “EdekaBank” logo as well as some general information regarding the bank.
+As you can see below, within our header we included the "DocTech123” logo as well as some general information regarding the company.

 For the body portion of the template, we added more specific information as well as a table to input their data.

-Lastly, in the footer section, there is the bank’s contact information and location of the branches.
+Lastly, in the footer section, there is the company's address as well as the company logo and website.

 Now you have your composition template with all of the template types integrated!